 - An installation that will pivot or rotate in some fashion when hit.

 The purpose of this policy is to establish uniformity and consistency in the application, installation, and maintenance of mailbox supports on Hubbard County's road system.
-It is our goal to provide public rights-of-way for travelling public that are safe, efficient, and free of unnecessary hazards, while providing minimum inconvenience to property owners.
-Minnesota law declares certain mailbox installations to be a public nuisance, a road hazard, and a danger to the health and safety of the traveling public (Minnesota Rules Chapter 8818), and authorizes the road authority to remove the nonconforming supports (Statute 169.072).
+It is our goal to provide public rights-of-way for the traveling public that are safe, efficient, and free of unnecessary hazards, while providing minimum inconvenience to property owners.
+Minnesota law declares certain mailbox installations to be a public nuisance, a road hazard, and a danger to the health and safety of the traveling public (Minnesota Rules Chapter 8818) and authorizes the road authority to remove the nonconforming supports (Statute 169.072).

 Please see the State of Minnesota swing-away mailbox support diagram here.